dzmitryviarzhbitski/creditrcard-processor/readme.txt

 I used Java because it is crossplatform.
 I used Apache Maven.
 It build project with all dependencies to one jar and also run Junit tests during build.
-Source code located under creditrcard-processor/credit-card-processor/src/main/java/dzvz Tests are located in creditrcard-processor/credit-card-processor/src/test/java/dzvz/CreditCardBalanceTrackerTest.java
+Source code located under creditrcard-processor/credit-card-processor/src/main/java/dzvz Tests are located in creditrcard-processor/credit-card-processor/src/test/java/dzvz/CreditCardBalanceTrackerTest.java.
+Invoked during build.

 Classes:
-dzvz.clientsCreditCardConsoleClient - client which will listen input and use Operation class to figure out the operation.
+dzvz.clientsCreditCardConsoleClient - client which will listen input and use Operations class to lookup the operation.
 CreditCardService uses InMemoryCreditCardRepository.
 All implemented using operations (even summary).

+Assumptions:
+-application is single threaded
+-no need to validate inputs (card length and etc)